Isaxc0/Compiler/README.md

 # Compiler

+Overall received 78/100 on this coursework, for module "Compilers and Computer Architecture".

 Task 1

 Lexer.
 Takes a string containing a program.
 The lexer tokensises the string and outputs an array of tokens.